 Capstone Infrastructure Corporation Reports Fourth Quarter and Fiscal 2022 Results and Declares a Quarterly Dividend

-/EIN News/ -- Toronto, March 09, 2023 (GLOBE NEWSWIRE) -- Capstone Infrastructure Corporation (TSX: CSE.PR.A) (the "Corporation" or "Capstone") today announced and filed its financial results for the fourth quarter and fiscal year ended December 31, 2022.
-The Corporation’s 2022 Management’s Discussion and Analysis ("MD&A") and audited interim consolidated financial statements are available at www.capstoneinfrastructure.com and on SEDAR at www.sedar.com.
+Toronto, March 09, 2023 (GLOBE NEWSWIRE) -- Capstone Infrastructure Corporation CSE (the "Corporation" or "Capstone") today announced and filed its financial results for the fourth quarter and fiscal year ended December 31, 2022.
+The Corporation's 2022 Management's Discussion and Analysis ("MD&A") and audited interim consolidated financial statements are available at www.capstoneinfrastructure.com and on SEDAR at www.sedar.com.
 Capstone's MD&A details the "Results of Operations" and provides a "Financial Position Review" for the quarter ended December 31, 2022.

 Dividend Declarations